BhavikBarot/BHTextFieldManager/README.md

 NOTE
 ---
-Please note there is a two types of framework files.
-One is only for iPhone Device/Generic Devices, and second is run on both iPhone Device/Simulator.
-When you publish or archive the app please use or rplace the framework to "FrameworkForDeviceOnly" framework file otherwise it creates an error for architecture.
+If you are not using cocoapos and install framework manually then please note there is a two types of framework files.
+One is only for iPhone Device/Generic Devices and second is run on both iPhone Device/Simulator.
+When you publish or archive the app on appstore please use or rplace the framework file to "FrameworkForDeviceOnly" framework file otherwise it creates an error for architecture.

 SOLUTION
 --------